 *ICT: Information and Communication Technology

-- Those with a willingness to consciously think about global issues such as the environment, poverty, and peace and who feel motivated to continually address these issues.
+- Those with an awareness of global issues such as the environment, poverty, and peace and motivated to continually address such issues

-- Those who aim to become Japanese teachers or English teachers and who properly practice education in languages and cultures, with a focus on nurturing communication skills in Japanese or English.
+- Those who aim to become English or Japanese language teachers appropriately teaching in diverse languages and cultures, while developing communication skills in English or Japanese

 Based on the “Nihon Fukushi University Standard” of the “ability to convey”, “ability to look”, “ability to empathize” and “the power to engage”, the curriculum consists of 4 subjects, namely English and Japanese Communication, Welfare Development, Social Education and Training.
 Active learning opportunities are in place from the first to fourth year that enable students to enhance and systemize their knowledge and skills while traveling back and forth between the classroom and training site, and applying what they learned in the field into practice both domestically and overseas.

 By acquiring a good balance of the 4 Japanese or English language skills of “reading, writing, speaking and listening”, in addition to communication methods by integrating ICT utilization skills, a new course of study will be established to train students in comprehensive English and Japanese communication skills that can be used as a tool.

 We will establish a course of study for students to acquire skills in welfare society development methods based on a pluralistic viewpoint regarding different cultures and the education required to be active in the international community.